fefcaceres/maze-game/README.md

 ### Launching

-Clone the repository into project folder or download zip and copy over the files into your project folder.
+Clone the repository into project folder or download the zip file and copy over the files into your project folder.
 Navigate to the project directory in your terminal and type

     python -m SimpleHTTPServer